mingrammer/diagrams/README.md

 [Cloudiscovery](https://github.com/Cloud-Architects/cloudiscovery) helps you to analyze resources in your cloud (AWS/GCP/Azure/Alibaba/IBM) account.
 It allows you to create a diagram of analyzed cloud resource map based on this Diagrams library, so you can draw the your existing cloud infratructure with Cloudicovery.

-## Breaking Changes

-- version 0.16.0:
-  - The following import changes:
-    - from diagrams.onprem.logging import Logstash is now from diagrams.elastic.elasticsearch import Logstash
-    - from diagrams.onprem.monitoring import Kibana is now from diagrams.elastic.elasticsearch import Kibana
-    - from diagrams.onprem.search import Elasticsearch(*) is now from diagrams.elastic.elasticsearch import Elasticsearch *The previous icon was the company icon not the elasticsearch product, for the company icon: from diagrams.elastic.saas import Elastic

 ## License

 [MIT](LICENSE)